 Like what you’re reading?
 There's even more content on our social media – why not follow us to keep up to date with all things Gazprom Energy?

-Rather than merely an IT issue, cyber security is increasingly a risk for almost all businesses.
-If their cyber security isn’t properly managed, businesses leave themselves exposed to an increasing number of threats which can lead to data theft, hacks and other attacks.
+Rather than merely an IT issue, cyber security is increasingly a risk for all businesses.
+If cyber security isn’t properly managed, businesses leave themselves exposed to an increasing number of threats which can lead to data theft, hacks and other attacks.

 The solution: An approach that integrates cyber protection into every aspect of the business, from the IT department to training its employees, is recommended.
 Cyber security frameworks are available to business and many are utilitarian in their approach, covering business context, policy and standards, security capabilities and controls, and the environment.